bjm31/Spring2019-COP3530-Fang-project-4-boggle-bjm31_public/README.md

 ## Data Structures and Algorithms:

-In the case of your program, words should be kept in an unordered set from the C++ STL.
+In the case of your program, words should be kept in an **unordered set** from the C++ STL.
 You can find more details on this in the additional requirements.

 ## Code Organization:
 You will need to make sure that your code meets the following specifications.
 Note that there is some room for interpretation, but a general code outline is given below.
+Pay attention to the file names as suggested in the Makefile and test files.

 ### The Main File
 The main file shall handle setting up the initial game and prompting for guesses.

-### The Die Class
+### The Die Class (die.hpp die.cpp)
 ![UML of Die class](http://www.plantuml.com/plantuml/png/SoWkIImgAStDuKhEIImkLd39J5Mevj9DpaWiKYZ8BoxEJCf9zKajAKajAeusY-NI1ifh59UaM5aLbnHbvgMZgz7aqWPh3ShFoT7GvAhbSaZDIm6Q3W00)

 This class is responsible for handling a die (singular of dice) in the game.
 You need to pass it a string of 6 possible characters.
 Each character represents one possible side of the die.

+* `char Roll()`
-The roll method will randomly select one of the six characters and return the result.
+	* randomly select one of the six characters and return the result

-### The GameBoard Class
+### The GameBoard Class (gameboard.hpp gameboard.cpp)
 ![UML of GameBoard class](http://www.plantuml.com/plantuml/png/SoWkIImgAStDuKhEIImkLd1Fp4rroayiIb6evj9DpaWiKiX9BIb9BIgEDea58Yvjk0ADuf8KAwlYagBCl7IO8aqkRR0UzzGI7x28KsLGVhbpVev6Pbw9Gb5-kOu2Y96SdmDKYQm_E2E_76Ag9bSjbqDgNWhGIG00)

 This class is responsible for holding a game board of dice for Boggle.
 A Boggle board is a 4 x 4 grid of dice.
 In this case, you will only need to store the resulting characters from rolling the 16 dice.
 The constructor takes in a string composed of the 16 characters to be placed in the grid.
 This class should have the following additional methods:

-* `GetLetterByRowCol (int row, int col)`
+* `GetLetterByRowCol(int row, int col)`
 	* Returns the character at the specified row and column.
-* `ShowBoard ()`
+* `ShowBoard()`
 	* Returns a string representation of the board (should include new lines as needed).

-### The Dictionary Class
+### The Dictionary Class (dictionary.hpp dictionary.cpp)
 ![UML of Dictionary class](http://www.plantuml.com/plantuml/png/SoWkIImgAStDuKhEIImkLd39J2x9pCzBBAfKgERIBIv9iR8gpSilIaajIas9BqujiG4B5PSKPUQbsocam5LpQIDqQcXoQIVbv-SeU1Q70xLg86bHA0SAQ7BLSZcavgK0RGK0)

 This class is holds all possible words that could appear in any game.
 This class will read from words.txt to get all possible words, and then allow the program to check for whether a word exists.
 Note that we are using a set in this case for quick access (an array would be O(n) which in this case could be substantially longer).
 The constructor will loads the words, while IsWord will return whether or not a string is a word.

- ### The WordFind Class
+ ### The WordFind Class (word_find.hpp word_find.cpp)
 ![UML of WordFind class](http://www.plantuml.com/plantuml/png/RO-nIiLG38RtynIPv5xi7LmSBYAtjhIhuE0W3iSchGVIfEIaOX7VtQfK19toGvAFxpzbZ-RpoA7Zc3FSgs6J1E4j7EhKULA9jW3-n71uqOHGJXC9ritTvqFUjN6a6us6C1IG7O_7x9PaWEznQzIdrsr3VlNhvFeCUfq5lq05FAaoH3QAk5JFcaaUBYuV2qZYqCrc95uHypwSRwgxDVyBXfQyPFvZk0_luKI2Q-iF)

 This class is responsible for finding all possible words that the player could guess from the board and storing them in a set.
 In addition to the constructor, this class should have the following methods:

 * `GetAllWords(GameBoard g)`
 	* Responsible for setting up the arguments to call the recursive backtracking helper function that finds all possible words.
-Hint: you can call the recursive helper function 16 times, once for each starting location.
+Hint: you can call the recursive helper function 16 times, once for each starting location on the board.
 * `AppendDFSWords(GameBoard g, std::string stringPrefix, std::set<std::string>& foundWords, bool alreadyChosen[16], int currentCell)`
-	* This is the helper function that runs the recursive backtracking algorithm.
+	* This is the private helper function that runs the recursive backtracking algorithm.
 It takes in a board g, the currently built word stringPrefix, the set of all words currently found on the board, an array denoting whether a character on the board has already been used, and the current position in the grid.
 Note, that positions are as a single integer which you can convert to a row and column in the grid based on row major form.
 Keep in mind that this function should find ALL possible words in the board, and not just a single word.
+Please be aware that the foundWords is passed by reference.
+The currentCell variable is an integer and you will need to convert it to the row and column numbers and vice versa as necessary.
+This function is designed to be recursively called as part of the implement of a backtracking algorithm.

-### The Game Class
+### The Game Class (game.hpp game.cpp)
 ![UML of Game class](http://www.plantuml.com/plantuml/png/VP5FIyGm4CNl-HGvIPUb1oyU5f5L5yk2k8iLzo0UqcQw1gOPo4pjGVpk9gr_AbGl9PtVl9StapMB2TArg6eqpBemBUWtbMySQEjgU3ezUrPvgbwH2LPNwQjo5hjQCSZvU93W_F52rnG2r59qm0oiSkT5-wwj8EoQGo1__2Rp-gP3B45spVLeTA1WO_ChEQkTTxA9WRA5oYSYNO1S8YRoQ33Q9ruHeTvoB3WxN9bD5Nrq_MgwWpvTCiTJ-6YUS1a7WtzwzXGFV4CXXizgyYnwTi2JGNVhM1PgcNOwzHpMVK-87E6qNhvGFom_Ys18_TTCoyyyOzwV_wt__J8Jz41YSCo_9sPNOHA-gpLusxNu0G00)

 This class contains the primary logic of the Game.
 The constructor of this class will handle initializing the board if already rolled dice are not passed in, and will call the WordFind to get all possible words for the board.
 This class should have the following additional methods:

 * `initDice()`
 	* Sets up the dice according to the distribution mentioned earlier in the description and places them into an array.
 Then shuffles the array (you can use the std::random_shuffle function).
-* `GetAllDiceValues ()`
+* `GetAllDiceValues()`
 	* Rolls each of the 16 dice and returns the results as a string of 16 characters.
-* `IsValidGuess (std::string word)`
+* `IsValidGuess(std::string word)`
 	* Checks whether the guess appears in the set of possible words for the board.
-* `NewWord (std::string word)`
+* `NewWord(std::string word)`
 	* Checks whether a word has been guessed before.
-* `GetWordScore (std::string word)`
+* `GetWordScore(std::string word)`
 	* Returns the number of points a word is worth in the game.
-* `GetPointsForSet (const std::set<std::string>& wordList)`
+* `GetPointsForSet(const std::set<std::string>& wordList)`
 	* Returns the total number of points for a set of words.
-* `ShowBoard ()`
+* `ShowBoard()`
 	* Returns the string representation of the board.
-* `Guess (std::string word)`
+* `Guess(std::string word)`
 	* Checks whether the word is valid, if it is and hasn't been guessed before, should add to correct guesses and return true.
 If not, then should update number of incorrect guesses and return false.
-* `GetScore ()`
+* `GetScore()`
 	* Returns the total number of points for all words that the player has guessed correctly.
 * `GetIncorrectGuesses()`
 	* Returns the total number of incorrect guesses the player has made.
 * `GetTotalPointsPossible()`
 	* Returns the total number of points that the player could earn for the board.

 ## Additional Requirements:

 Your application must function as described below:

 1. Your program must adhere to the class diagrams provided in this description.
 2. You program must adhere to using the given interface as specified.
 3. You must implement a backtracking algorithm to find all legal words.
 Your legal words will be stored in an unordered set.
 You can use the unordered set data structure from the standard template library in C++ (example, https://www.geeksforgeeks.org/unordered_set-in-cpp-stl/).
 You should not use any other data structure to store your words.

 ## Important Notes: